Modeling Viral Information Spreading via Directed Acyclic Graph Diffusion: DAG Construction

 \end{small} where $L_{i,i} = - \sum_{j\neq i} L_{i,j}$.
 Finally, we use the smallest non-negative $\mu = \min_{i} \mu_i$ for \eqref{eq:obj2} to ensure all Gershgorin disc left-ends of matrix $\A$ are at least $0$, as required in \eqref{eq:discLE1}.

-Fig.\;2 shows a visual result of coordinate computation for a $15$-node triangle mesh graph with $30$ unweighted edges.
+Fig.\;2 shows selected visual results of coordinate computation for a $15$-node triangle mesh graph with $30$ unweighted edges.
 As shown, classical graph embedding methods \textit{local linear embedding} (LLE)~\cite{roweis2000nonlinear} and \textit{Laplacian eigenmaps} (LE)~\cite{belkin2001laplacian} have computed latent coordinates leading to shape distortions at the boundaries.
 In contrast, our eigenvector-based method (abbreviated as EV) achieved roughly equal node spacings by minimizing 1-hop neighbor distances while maximizing distances between 2-hop neighbors.